tufts-ml/covid19-forecasting/README.md

 $ python -m aced_hmm.fit_posterior_with_abc
 ```

-See the file for an explanation of the arguments.
+See the source code at aced_hmm/fit_posterior_with_abc.py for an explanation of the arguments.

 Output:
 - Samples file (json), containing the last 2000 samples of parameters as a list of dictionaries.